 The tumour cells of nodular fasciitis look like the cells that make up normal fibrous tissue.
 These cells are called fibroblasts and myofibroblasts.
 The fibroblasts and myofibroblasts in nodular fasciitis often look plump and feathery.
 The appearance of nodular fasciitis is often described as having a “tissue culture”-like growth pattern.

 After the tumour is completely removed your pathologist will measure it in three dimensions but only the largest dimension is typically included in your report.
-For example, if the tumour measures 5.0 cm by 3.2 cm by 1.1 cm, the report may describe the tumour size as 5.0 cm in greatest dimension.
+For example, if the tumour measures 5.0 cm by 3.2 cm by 1.1 cm, the report may describe the tumour size as 5.0 cm in the greatest dimension.

 A margin is any tissue that was cut by the surgeon to remove the tumour from your body.
 Depending on the type of surgery you have had, the margins can include bones, muscles, blood vessels, and nerves that were cut to remove the tumour from your body.